Hiking on Lizard Island overlooking the Great Barrier Reef

 Australia

-Jet back to mainland Australia to the Barossa Valley, one of the country’s richest and best-known winemaking regions, famed for its shiraz and riesling varietals.
-While based at Relais & Châteaux’s Louise Hotel, you’ll enjoy some Gray & Co. favorites: biking through vineyards, meeting with winemakers and long walks through the countryside.
+Jet back to mainland Australia to Adelaide and the Barossa Valley, one of the country’s richest and best-known winemaking regions, famed for its shiraz and riesling varietals.
+While based at The Louise Hotel, bike and hike among the vines.
+Leave Adelaide via short, private flight to the Flinders Ranges, featured in David Attenborough’s First Life documentary.
+Stay at the nearby Arkaba Homestead, a former sheep station that dates back to 1851, for a true outback experience.

 finis.